Navigation

 Some highlights include:

-• Building computers and supporting operations at Rachel’s Home, a Christian pregnancy home in Plymouth, Indiana.
-This included creating newsletters, prayer request flyers, fundraiser postcards, and more.
+Building computers and supporting operations at Rachel’s Home, a Christian pregnancy home in Plymouth, Indiana, including the creation of newsletters, prayer request flyers, fundraiser postcards, and more.

-• Contributing computing power to the University of California Berkeley Foundation’s BOINC Project, helping accelerate scientific research.
+Contributing computing power to the University of California Berkeley Foundation’s BOINC Project, helping accelerate scientific and cancer research.

 As of January 2015, the total value of our completely free technology services exceeded $523,000 all delivered at no cost to the organizations we served.

 During that same period, the I.N.P.I.T.O. received just $510 in donations.
 That means we achieved an incredible $1,000-to-$1 giving back ratio.
-Yes, that’s right-for every dollar donated, over $1,000 in technology aid was delivered to nonprofits and the community.
+Yes, that's right for every $1 dollar donated, over $1,000 in Information Technology solutions were provided to nonprofits and the community.
 How many organizations can claim that achievement?
 We can!

 Don't Stop Reading We're Not Finished Yet ...

 We didn't write this just to brag (well… maybe a little).
 We also have a not-so-secret mission: teaching computer skills to the next generation of community leaders.
-Kids like Mark U., Shyanne H., and Jerimiah V., as well as adults serving local nonprofits, have asked us to teach classes on video production, software use, and other IT skills.
+Kids like Mark U., Shyanne H., and Jerimiah V., as well as adults serving local nonprofits and charitable organizations, have asked us to teach classes on video production, software use, and other IT related skills.

-Here's the catch: we don’t have a permanent classroom or enough 2012+ computers and laptops to make these classes happen; yet.
+Here's the catch: We don't have a permanent classroom or enough 2013+ computers and laptops to make these classes happen; yet.

 Yes, your donation helps us teach.
 Yes, your donation helps kids.
 And yes ... it would keep us from bragging about our $1,000-to-$1 giving back ratio, but, hey!
-We'd much rather have the hardware!
+We'd much rather have the funding, hardware, or resources!